Book Now

 Max Altitude: 5,364m / 17,598 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 8-9 hoursDistance: 15km / 9 milesTravel Mode: Walking

-After enjoying the views, we will trek back to Gorak Shep and have a warm breakfast.
-Now, it is time to trek down to Pheriche.
-The trail returns to Pheriche village, offering stunning mountain views.
+After taking in the magical view, descend to Gorak Shep, have a warm breakfast, and trek down to Pheriche.
+The trail returns to Lobuche village, offering stunning views of the surrounding mountains.

 Max Altitude: 5,545m / 18,192 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 7-8 hoursDistance: 13km / 8 milesTravel Mode: Walking